EU Regulation 261/2004 establishes that airline passengers have specific rights in case of denied boarding, cancellation and long delays.

 - Refund request related to accommodation (such as prepaid hotel) and other tourist related services.

-The Danish Transport, Construction and Housing Agency cannot handle complaints concerning these instances.
+The Danish Transport, Construction and Housing Authority cannot handle complaints concerning these instances.

 Complaints concerning baggage may be directed to Consumer Centre Europe.